Updated: 07 July 2021

 This further pushes the immersion offered by the VR platform.
-And given its novelty, VR and its applications are now being explored in fields like healthcare, education, journalism, and entertainment.
+And given its novelty, VR and its applications are now being explored in healthcare, education, journalism, and entertainment.

 The Rise of “VRcades”

-Despite being relatively young, the VR gaming market is forecasted to reach $45.09 billion in revenue by 2025.
+Despite being relatively young, the VR gaming market is forecasted to reach $45.09 billion in 2025.
 As such, the sector has sparked entrepreneurial interest among many investors.

 Much like retro arcades, it’s not difficult to see why location-based VR gaming is an attractive option for most consumers.
 For one, a decent VR setup can easily cost hundreds of dollars for a headset alone.
 The costs are so prohibitive that, of the 214 million gamers in the US, only 29% can afford a VR system at home.

 Additionally, VR consoles require plenty of space to move around in — which not all gamers have at home.
 Storage might be a problem as well, as the headsets can be bulky and unwieldy.
-In fact, some gamers even complain of motion sickness and nausea after using them.
+Some gamers even complain of motion sickness and nausea after using them.

 Challenges in the VR Gaming Industry

-Still, it’s not all fun and games in the VRcade industry, which has its own share of problems to deal with.
-For one, the aforementioned “VR sickness” is a common complaint that pops up in player feedback.
+Still, it’s not all fun and games in the VRcade industry, which has its share of problems to deal with.
+The aforementioned “VR sickness” is a common complaint that pops up in player feedback.
 As a safety concern, this is something that game developers and hardware manufacturers are working hard to address.

 Sanitation also poses a challenge.
-Unlike traditional arcades where joysticks can easily be wiped down, VRcades use more sensitive equipment, which need to be handled with care.
+Unlike traditional arcades where joysticks can easily be wiped down, VRcades use more sensitive equipment, which needs to be handled carefully.

-Furthermore, VRcades have taken a huge hit because of the COVID-19 pandemic, which has neutered patronage and forced some VR startups to file for bankruptcy.
-Among the casualties are Spaces (which was recently acquired by Apple), and the US subsidiary of Sandbox VR.
+Furthermore, VRcades have taken a massive hit because of the COVID-19 pandemic, which has neutered patronage and forced some VR startups to file for bankruptcy.
+Among the casualties are Spaces (which was recently acquired by Apple) and the US subsidiary of Sandbox VR.

-Reports also suggest that media conglomerate Disney had to terminate the lease of The VOID’s Downtown Disney in California due to COVID-19 closures.
-These are all major losses for an industry that is still struggling to find its footing with a tepid consumer base.
+Reports suggest that media conglomerate Disney had to terminate the lease of The VOID’s Downtown Disney in California due to COVID-19 closures.
+These are all significant losses for an industry struggling to find its footing with a tepid consumer base.